 The Keyword "this"

-1. this is an expression that serves as a reference to some environment.
+thisis an expression that serves as a reference to some environment.- The value of

 function helloWorld() {